ropensci/roweb/_drafts/2017-07-27-taxonomy-suite.md

 ## Why R for taxonomic names?

-R is widely used in academia, and particuarly widely used in biology within academia.
+R is widely used in academia, and particularly widely used in biology within academia.
 At least in my graduate school experience ('06 - '12), most graduate students used R - despite their bosses often using other things, not to be named.

 Given that R is widely used among biologists that have to deal with taxonomic names, it makes a lot of sense to build taxonomic tools in R.